-Karan’s path to Syria was more direct.
-He joined the Russian volunteer forces sent by Putin.
+Karan signed up with a mercenary unit recruited in Russia, presumably with the approval of Putin’s Kremlin.
 Moscow was supporting al-Assad’s government with air strikes, advisers, and small numbers of ground troops.
 Karan was one of the men backing up Syrian government forces in the front lines.
 In early June 2017 he stepped on a landmine and died in hospital.

 His Firma friends put up photos and some heartfelt messages on Facebook.
 The story got picked up in the Serb media and some international outlets printed a few paragraphs.
 Posts on a Muslim forum claimed revenge for Srebrenica.
 Posts on Serb forums glorified Karan as a modern knight fighting a crusade against a hydra-headed enemy of Islam, liberalism, globalism, and neo-nazi Ukrainians.
 A few lone voices thought he should have stayed home with his wife and son.

 Find out more about Serbian volunteers in Novorossiya in this post.